What is a Certificate of Exemption?

 Social Runs & Touring Assemblies - Is a Certificate of Exemption needed?

-A Social Run does not require a Permit or Certificate of Exemption and is not covered by MSA insurance policies.
+A Social Run does not require a Permit or Certificate of Exemption and is not covered by Motorsport UK insurance policies.

 In a Touring Assembly: